Last Updated on December 8, 2022 by Lori Geurin

 I developed a heart murmur and had frequent heart palpitations, even while lying in bed.

 Also, I recall getting lost a few times when I was driving.
-And I started calling our children by the wrong names.
+And I started calling our children and friends by the wrong names.
+I had difficulty focusing and my teaching job became extremely challenging.
+I was eventually so ill that I could barely get out of bed for weeks at a time and sadly had to resign from my job.

 Searching For Answers